dynamsoft-docs/camera-enhancer-docs/enums/enhanced-features.md

 ---
 layout: default-layout
-title: EnhancerFeatures - Dynamsoft Camera Enhancer Enumerations
+title: EnhancedFeatures - Dynamsoft Camera Enhancer Enumerations
-description: The enumeration EnhancerFeatures of Dynamsoft Camera Enhancer describes the features of camera enhancer.
+description: The enumeration EnhancedFeatures of Dynamsoft Camera Enhancer describes the features of camera enhancer.
 keywords:  Camera enhancer features
 needGenerateH3Content: true
 needAutoGenerateSidebar: true
 noTitleIndex: true
-breadcrumbText: EnhancerFeatures
+breadcrumbText: EnhancedFeatures
 ---

-# EnhancerFeatures
+# EnhancedFeatures

-Enumeration `EnhancerFeatures` indicates the advanced features of Dynamsoft Camera Enhancer.
+Enumeration `EnhancedFeatures` indicates the advanced features of Dynamsoft Camera Enhancer.

 - `Frame Filter`: The frame sharpness filter feature of DCE.
 By enabling this feature, the low-quality frame will be recognized and discarded automatically.
 - `Sensor Control`: The sensor filter feature of DCE.
 By enabling this feature, the frames will be discarded automatically while the device is shaking.
 - `Enhanced Focus`: The enhanced focus feature.
 DCE will support the camera in triggering auto-focus.
-- `Fast Mode`: The fast mode of DCE.
-By enabling the fast mode, the frames will be cropped to speed up the following processing.
 - `Auto Zoom`: The auto-zoom feature of DCE.
 By enabling this feature, the camera will automatically zoom in to the interest area.
 - `Smart Torch`: Add a smart torch on the UI.
 The torch will be hided when the environment brightness is high and displayed when the brightness is low.